 Non-fungible tokens (NFTs) are a new and exciting technology that is being used in all sorts of interesting ways… and it’s only the beginning.
-They can represent ownership rights, proof of authenticity or other value-carrying data which is unique and cannot be replicated.
+They can represent ownership rights, proof of authenticity, or other value-carrying data that is unique and cannot be replicated.

 In this post, I’m going to cover:

 - What are they & how they work

 - And everything else you need to get started

 It means it is unique, it cannot be traded with something of its exact equivalent.

 A dollar bill is fungible, it can be replaced with another dollar bill and you’re no worse or better off as they both are valued the same.
 Similarly, with Bitcoin or Ethereum, you can trade one coin for the other and it won’t matter from a perspective of value.

 If two coins are trading at the same price, you can’t swap them even if they’re technically worth the same — they need to be functionally identical.